 Your Disaster Recovery Plan Checklist

-Phew!
-Lots of boogeymen out there!
-But the good news is that disasters can be mitigated with the right IT management solutions.
+The good news is that your technology can be protected with the right IT management solutions.
 First up – a disaster recovery plan (DRP).

-So, what exactly should be included on your DRP checklist?
+So, what exactly should be included on your disaster recovery checklist?

 Your Initial DRP Audit